Cited. Instant. Accessible.Canada-wide.

 Ask a Canadian legal-research question.
 Free tier.

 No credit card.
 Pick chat, voice, or meeting upload.
-Same engine.
+Same product.